CCBR/RENEE/docs/RNA-seq/build.md

 > Displays what steps in the build pipeline remain or will be run.
 Does not execute anything!
 >
 > **_Example:_** `--dry-run`

 ---

+`--partition PARTITION`

+> **SLURM partition for job submission.**
+> _type: string_
+>
+> Name of the SLURM partition to submit the build job to.
+This option overrides the default partition specified in the cluster configuration file.
+This is useful when you want to submit jobs to a specific partition on your SLURM cluster.
+If not provided, the default partition from the cluster configuration will be used.
+>
+> **_Example:_** `--partition norm`

+---